Audio: coming soon!

 Her mouth opened—and then closed again.

 He turned aside, working at the latch on the carriage window.
 “Warm day,” he grunted.
 “Some air would be—ah.
 There.
-Isn’t that nice?”
+Isn’t that pleasant?”

-The gruff tone of his voice had gone tentative.
+The gruff tone of his voice had turned tentative.

-In fact, the air was humid and close outside as well as in, and with the window open, smuts wafted in like a sprinkling of black snow, making him blink.
+In fact, the air was humid and close outside as well as in.
+With the window open, smuts wafted in like a sprinkling of black snow, making him blink.

-Digging her split-seamed shoe into the mat cushioning the floor of the carriage, she looked down.
+She looked down at her split-seamed shoe, digging it into the mat cushioning the floor of the carriage.
 “Thank you for your concern.”

 As quickly as that, the moment was spoiled.
 Her head snapped up.
 “Let, let, let.
 Just stop.
 If I were your sister, I wouldn’t need the money, so the point is moot.
 If I were your sister, I’d have been raised on clouds of spun sugar and dined off dishes made of carved diamond.”

 “That is ridiculous.
-Diamond is far too hard to carve for use as crockery.
-Too small as well.”
+Diamond is far too hard to carve for use as crockery.”
 He considered.
 “However, my sisters-in-law are remarkably fond of spun sugar.”

 “Hugo.”
 She used his name without the honorific for the first time, and his brows lifted—displaying surprise, but not, she thought, displeasure.
 “You asked where I wanted to go.
 Besides the cousins I have left behind, my brother is the only close family I have in the world.
 I do not know him well, and I do not know what his life is like.
 But I know being in his company would be better than being alone.”

 And then an idea struck her.
 A marvelous, wonderful idea, worthy of a heroine in a fairy tale.
-“You really could come with me,” she said.
+“You really could come with me to Derbyshire,” she said.
 “Leave your business with Royal This and That behind and try something new.
 Pursue the royal reward instead.”

 * * *